marcoguerri/marcoguerri.github.io/_posts/2023-02-04-broadcom-pxe-write.markdown

 Writing NVRAM
 =======

-There main function responsible for altering the content of NVRAM is `sub_8708A`, where we can see a known refernce to `eecfg_write` verbose log output:
+The main function responsible for altering the content of NVRAM is `sub_8708A`, where we can see a known refernce to `eecfg_write` verbose log output:

 ```